Nikon E series

 The Nikon E series, co-developed with Fujifilm, are autofocus 1.3 megapixel professional grade quasi-full frame (35mm) Nikon F-mount digital single lens reflex cameras (DSLR) manufactured by Nikon since 1995.

 The E series included the Nikon E2/E2S, Nikon E2N/E2NS and the Nikon E3/E3S.
 The S-variants are identical except they had triple the frame rate and a larger buffer.

-Its unique optical system bundles the light of the full-frame lenses to the small 2/3 inch CCD sensor.
-That gives approximately 4 stops more light at the small sensor, therefore delivering an exceptional (for that time) minimum sensitivity of 800 and maximum 3200 ISO, which remains usable for press and news use.
+Its optical system bundles the light of the full-frame lenses to the small 2/3 inch CCD sensor.
+It gives approximately 4 stops more light at the small sensor, delivering a minimum sensitivity of 800 and maximum 3200 ISO, which remains usable for press and news use.

 Technology

 Space Shuttle STS-70 Launch.
 Taken with a Nikon E2: 1/2048 sec., f/16.
 Unknown ISO/ASA, but very high shutter speed even at a slow lens aperture.

-The Nikon E2/E2S and E2N/E2NS use a Nikon F4 subsystem, the E3/E3S uses a Nikon F100 subsystem.
+The Nikon E2/E2S and E2N/E2NS use a Nikon F4 subsystem, while the E3/E3S uses a Nikon F100 subsystem.

 Optical system

 The E series uses a unique additional optical system that enables the small sensor to capture the field of view of a 35mm film, with a crop factor of 1.
 This comes not at the expense of the F-stop of the lenses, because the light is bundled to the 2/3 inch CCD sensor with approximately 16 times smaller area.
 The result is approximately 4 stops (2^{4} = 16) more light at the small sensor compared to a full-frame sensor.
 Therefore, the camera has a minimum full-frame sensitivity of ISO 800 which is equivalent to ISO 50 at 2/3 inch.
 As a result, the noise of the camera at ISO 800 full-frame is equivalent to ISO 50 of the 2/3 inch CCD sensor.
 Nikon could not reduce sensitivity below 800 ISO full-frame, because the little sensor will be overexposed below 50 ISO.

 The exceptional high sensitivity up to 3200 ISO (equivalent 200 ISO, 2/3 inch) can be seen as an advantage for indoor or available light photography and is important for professional press and sports use, the customer target area.

-Although the camera is small for a 90s DSLR, the additional optical system makes the camera deeper compared to today's DSLRs.
+Although the camera is small for a 1990s DSLR, the additional optical system makes the camera deeper compared to most later DSLRs.

-Standard Nikon F-mount lenses can be used.
+All of the E series cameras use Nikon F-mount lenses.